tobran/StoryImager/README.md

-# StoryImager: A Unified and Efficient Framework for Coherent Story Visualization and Completion
+# [ECCV 2024] StoryImager: A Unified and Efficient Framework for Coherent Story Visualization and Completion

 <p align="center">